-- 1) Complimentary hotel accommodations are mandatory at all ATP Challenger Tour tournaments.
-Accommodations are defined as one (1) complimentary double room (2 beds) for the use of each player, including one (1) guest, at a hotel approved by ATP.
-The room must be occupied by the registered player who is responsible for charges resulting from any third or more person(s) staying in the room as well as all incidental costs charged to the room. - 2) Singles Main Draw.
-Room reservations for Main Draw Singles players automatically begin on Saturday and are available for five (5) nights, Saturday through Wednesday or through the night of the player's last match (singles/doubles), whichever is later. - 3) Qualifying.
-Room reservations for Qualifying players automatically begin on Saturday and continue through the night of the player's last match.
-Successful qualifiers shall have their hospitality at the official hotel made retroactive from Saturday night. - 4) Doubles Main Draw.
-Room reservations for doubles-only players automatically begin on Sunday and continue through the night of the player's last match. - 5) Main draw and qualifying players who are no longer eligible for accommodations shall receive the published tournament room rate if they extend their stay. - 6) Main draw players (singles and doubles players, includes partner) who have withdrawn on-site for medical reasons and who are examined by the tournament Doctor shall receive hospitality through the night of the examination. - 7) Tournaments using more than one (1) hotel as the official hotel may not make player hotel assignments based on a player's entry into the event as a singles or doubles player.
+- 1) Complimentary hotel accommodations are mandatory at all ATP Challenger Tour tournaments as described in this section.
+Accommodations are defined as one (1) complimentary double room (2 beds) for the use of each player.
+The hotel, to be approved by ATP, shall be of a suitable international standard.
+At a minimum, hotel accommodations shall include complimentary breakfast with adequate breakfast options for the players (as determined by ATP).
+The room must be occupied by the registered player who is responsible for all incidental costs charged to the room and any charges resulting from any third or more person(s) staying in the room. - 2) Singles Main Draw.
+Complimentary hotel accommodations shall be available for Main Draw Singles players from the first Saturday and for a minimum of five (5) nights, Saturday through Wednesday, or through the night of the player's last singles or doubles match, whichever is later.

+- 3) Qualifying and Lucky Losers.
+Complimentary hotel accommodations shall be available for Qualifying and Lucky Losers singles players from Saturday through the night of the player's last match.
+Qualifiers and Lucky Losers accepted into the main draw shall be entitled to the same complimentary hotel accommodations as offered to main draw singles players; however, the nights used under qualifying hotel accommodations shall count toward the tournament's minimum nights entitlement. - 4) Doubles Main Draw.
+For doubles-only players who stay in individual rooms, complimentary hotel accommodations shall be available from Sunday through the night of the player's last match.
+A doubles-only player who shares a room with another main draw doubles-only player shall have a minimum of six (6) nights, Sunday through Friday, or through the night of that player's last match, whichever is later. - 5) Main draw and qualifying players who are no longer eligible for accommodations shall receive the published tournament room rate if they extend their stay within the date range of the tournament. - 6) Main draw players (singles and doubles players, includes partner) who have withdrawn on-site for medical reasons and who are examined by the tournament Doctor shall receive complimentary hotel accommodations through the night of the examination. - 7) Tournaments using more than one (1) hotel as the official hotel may not make player hotel assignments based on a player's entry into the event as a singles or doubles player. - 8) Any ATP Challenger Tour tournament which has been approved for a Saturday start shall make complimentary hotel accommodations available one (1) day earlier than specified.
+At a minimum, any ATP Challenger Tour tournament which has been approved for a Tuesday start shall make complimentary hotel accommodations available one (1) day later than specified. - 9) Confirmation of Reservation.
+ATP Challenger Tour Tournaments shall oversee requests for complimentary hotel accommodations and confirm reservations through a platform designated by ATP, as specified on the ATP Challenger Tour tournament's detail sheet, to players stating the hotel name, address, telephone number, the check-in date and a notice that cancellations or changes can be made up to two (2) days prior to the reservation's start date. - 10) The official hotel(s) shall be instructed to take a reasonable credit card guarantee from players and/or support team members at the time of check-in for any incidentals or room nights not covered under the ATP Challenger Tour tournament's obligation.
+ATP shall not be responsible for managing and/or covering any unpaid charges.